SantanderMetGroup/ATLAS/reference-grids/README.md

 ## Mountain-ranges masks
 The mountain ranges masks (0.5&deg;, 1&deg;, and 2&deg;) have been defined using the K1 global mountains GIS datalayer ([USGS Land Change Science Global Ecosystems](https://rmgsc.cr.usgs.gov/outgoing/ecosystems/Global); file: `GlobalMountainsK1Binary.zip`; Kapos et al. 2000).
 The raster is based on 1 km DEM and has been upscaled to 0.5° using a 0.75 threshold for mountain area extent within the gridbox.
 The 2° and 1° masks are upscaled versions of the 0.5° grid considering a 0.5 threshold for mountain area extent within the gridbox to better match the mountain areas in the different resolution grids.

+## Special masks
+Includes auxiliary masks used to filter out gridboxes with no observational data (infilled with distintant station values) for different observational datasets used in the Interactive Atlas (http://interactive-atlas.ipcc.ch/regional-information).

 ### References
 Kapos, V., J. Rhind, M. Edwards, M. Prince, and C. Ravilious (2000) Developing a map of the world’s mountain forests.
 In: M. Price and N. Butt (eds), Forests in Sustainable Mountain Development, IUFRO Research Series 5, CABI Publishing, Wallingford, UK; pp. 4-9.